WordPress/WordPress-Documentation-Style-Guide/docs/7-developer-content/code-in-text.md

 In text content, use monospace code font to highlight and distinguish code content from standard text.
 To express code font in HTML, use the `<code>` element.
 In Markdown, use backticks (``` ` ```) for code font.

-This page explains about formatting code in standard text sentences.
+This page explains how to format code in standard text sentences.
 For more information about other code-related documentation, see [Code examples](), [Placeholders](), and [Command line interface syntax]().

 ## Items to put in code font